RTechAI/esp32p4-ui-studio/07_FORGEUI_RUNTIME_SDK.md

 The Runtime SDK should grow from physically credible widget contracts.
 It must not become a speculative list of APIs disconnected from native LVGL behaviour.

-Current registry evidence is 23 of 39 Standard widgets physically proven (59%), with 16 remaining.
-List interaction is the recommended next proof target.
+Current registry evidence is 24 of 39 Standard widgets physically proven (62%), with 15 remaining.
+List is proven with no setter and one collision-safe `FG_On_<Name>_Item_Clicked(uint32_t index, const char * text)` callback per physical row action.
+TabView is the recommended next proof target.